Best Stock Screeners

 Free tier; Plus $19.95/month

 TIKR Terminal brings institutional-quality financial data to individual investors at a fraction of the cost of a Bloomberg terminal.
-The screener lets you filter stocks using detailed financial metrics, and the platform provides 10+ years of financial history, analyst estimates, and global coverage across 90+ exchanges.
-It's particularly popular with value investors who want deep fundamental data for screening.
+The screener lets you filter stocks using detailed financial metrics, and the platform provides 10+ years of financial history, analyst estimates, and global coverage across 90+ exchanges — a genuinely wide net most competitors don't cast.
+It's particularly popular with value investors who want deep fundamental data for screening rather than a quick technical scan, delivered through a clean, terminal-style interface built for serious analysis.
+A free tier is available, with Plus pricing from $19.95/month unlocking the full historical dataset and screener access.
+The tradeoffs: the free tier's screener access is genuinely limited compared to the paid plan, and TIKR has no technical analysis or charting tools built in at all, so pairing it with a charting platform like TradingView fills that gap.

 Pros